How to Figure Out Medicare Insurance

 Medicare is a government administered health insurance program for people over 65 years old or people with disabilities.
 It is not free, though Medicaid does help people of low income with some of their health needs at no cost.

 Original Medicare Parts A & B

 Medicare Part A pays for inpatient hospital visits.
 There is no charge to the patient who is on SSI.

 Medicare Part B pays for the doctor office visits, with basic and some preventative health care issues.
 There are specifics on what it will and will not pay.
-There is a premium for part B which is deducted from the patients SSI check every month.
+There is a premium for part B which is deducted from the patients Social Security Income check every month.
 Part A & B only pays for 80% of the medical costs and the policyholder pays the remaining 20%.
 For that remaining 20% there is a supplemental policy available for purchase, also called a Medigap plan.